Erika Chong Shuch: Career

 Shuch began performing as a theater student at UC Santa Cruz under dancer/choreographer Mel Wong.
 There, she attended a workshop by the politically charged performance group Contraband, which suggested a broader framework for Wong's methods.
 She cites as influences Wong, Contraband, filmmaker and writer Miranda July, and the NPR radio show This American Life.

 Her first troupe was known as the Beauty School.
 She disbanded that group and formed the Erika Shuch Performance Project (ESP Project) in 2002.
 "Through metaphor and theatrical alchemy," the company, according to its website, seeks to provide "a mirror, a lens, an opportunity for reflection, a brainstorm, a meetingplace, a prayer, a conversation, and a confession."
 ESP Project has gone on to perform at many San Francisco Bay Area venues, including a long-running residency at Intersection For The Arts.

 As co-founder of the Experimental Performance Institute at San Francisco's New College of California, Shuch co-directed BA and MFA performance programs during the school's initial years.
 She joined the adjunct faculty at California College of the Arts in 2014 and lectured to UC Berkeley's Global Urban Humanities Initiative in 2015.

 In addition to her own productions, she has directed, choreographed, or appeared in works by Richard Montoya, Peter Brook, Eric Ehn, Sean San Jose, Octavio Solis, Philip Kan Gotanda, and Daniel Handler (a.k.a.
 Lemony Snicket).

-Shuch has held residencies at the Berkeley Reportory Theater (2012), American Conservatory Theater (2012), San Diego State University (2012), Mullae Art Space, Seoul, Korea (2011), deYoung Museum (2010), Naropa University (2010), American Conservatory Theater (2009-2012), and UC Berkeley (2007-2010).
+Shuch has held residencies at the Berkeley Repertory Theater (2012), American Conservatory Theater (2012), San Diego State University (2012), Mullae Art Space, Seoul, Korea (2011), deYoung Museum, San Francisco (2010), Naropa University, Boulder, Colorado (2010), American Conservatory Theater, San Francisco (2009-2012), and UC Berkeley (2007-2010).
 Other residencies include the Headlands Center for the Arts (2006), Djerassi (2007), ODC Theatre (2003, 2004), and Intersection for the Arts (2003–present).

 Shuch is a member of Choreographers in Mentorship Exchange, a program of the Margaret Jenkins Dance Company, under the mentorship of choreographer Joe Goode.